lyzalou/PublicKB/Servers/centurylink-cloud-guide-to-cli.md

 -   name - name of the server or group, when creating a new server, the length limit is 6 characters
 -   location - name of the data centers (e.g. IL1, VA1, CA1)
 -   network-name/network - name of the VLAN, [they can be listed using CLI](#read-commands)
--   type - server type, either standard or hyperscale
+-   type - server type, either standard or Hyperscale
 -   storage-type/backup-level - storage type, current option is standard
 -   group-name/group - name of the group within the account
 -   configuration-id - ID of bare metal from output of `clc data-center get-baremetal-capabilities`